akgupta007/DBMS-query-processing-Algotihms/testcases/README.txt

 Please find the sample testcases in respective folders for your testing.

-Note: These are small testcases for your debugging purposes.
-Your code will be tested against larger and more complex inputs.
-Therefore, you are encouraged to generate your own testcases for rigorous testing.

 Binary Search:
 File            	Integer-to-search	expected-output
 search_testcase1	33591551			1, 5